joeytwiddle/significant-white-space/README.md

 -- "Are there any advantages to coding without curlies?"

-- If you aren't using an IDE, then it can save time and work for your fingers.
+- If you aren't using an IDE, then it can save a little time and work for your fingers.

-- Refactoring code with copy-paste can be easier if you only have to worry about the indentation, not the indentation *and* the curlies.
+- Refactoring code with copy-paste can be easier if you only have to worry about the code and the indentation, not the code, the indentation *and* the curlies.

 - Without ending curlies, you can fit more lines of actual code on the screen!

+- The flow of your code is exhibited purely visually.
+There is no need for the user to check the symbols, and they cannot be confused by poor indentation.

-- You save disk-space.
+- We save a little disk-space.

 -- "What have you got against semicolons?"